ceford/cefjdemos-data-jdm-help-en/articles/menu-items/system-links-menu-heading.md

 ![Menu Item Heading details tab](../../../en/images/menu-items/system-links-menu-heading-details-tab.png)

-## Form Fields

-- **Menu Title:** The title that will display for this menu item.
-- **Alias**.
-The internal name of the item.
-Normally, you can leave this blank and Joomla will fill in a default value Title in lower case and with dashes instead of spaces.
+All of the form input fields are covered in the *Common Elements*.

 ## Tips

 - It is possible to use an image as a Text Separator.
-Since a Menu Title is required, to use only image as a separator, the Menu Title can be a "space".
+Since a Menu Title is required, to use only image as a separator the Menu Title can be a *space*.